Al-Arabi SC (Qatar): Management crisis (2011–present)

-The beginning of the 2011–12 season looked bright for Al Arabi, with the club winning their first domestic silverware in 13 years by defeating Umm Salal SC in the final of the 2011 Sheikh Jassem Cup.
+The beginning of the 2011–12 season looked bright for Al-Arabi, with the club winning its first domestic silverware in 13 years after defeating Umm Salal SC in the final of the 2011 Sheikh Jassem Cup.
 However, a string of bad results in the league resulted in the sacking of their coach, Paulo Silas.

-They were also eligible to play in the 2012 AFC Champions League, which they were the first team to be eliminated from.
-During this period, the club had been in charge of 3 coaches in a span of 3 months.
-They infamously made history by being the first team since 2007 to lose every match in the group stage, as well as the first Qatari team to achieve this.
-As a result, the club's Director of Football, Mubarak Mustafa, announced his departure from the club.
+They also qualified for the 2012 AFC Champions League, wherein they were the first team to be eliminated.
+During this period, the club had appointed 3 coaches in a span of 3 months.
+They infamously made history by being the first team since 2007 to lose every match of the group stage, as well as the first Qatari team to witness such failure.
+As a result, the club's director of football, Mubarak Mustafa, announced his departure from the club.
 Furthermore, Dr. Abdullah al-Mal, president of the club, announced his retirement from sports.
-He was replaced by Hitme Bin Ali Al Hitmi.
+He was replaced by Hitme bin Ali Al-Hitmi.
 The fiscal budget of the club was reduced from 15 million riyals to 9 million riyals.